expression

 suffix

 Expressions are made up of names and literals, fortified by infix (or binary), suffix, and ternary operators.
-The Misty language does not have prefix operators, using functions instead
+The Misty language does not have prefix operators, using intrinsic functions instead.

 Parentheses can be used to explicitly control the order of evaluation of expressions.